Landesarchiv-Thueringen/borg/README_DEV.md

 - Update the `version` constant in server/cmd/server.go.
 - Push any changes to `main`.
 - Draft a new [release](https://github.com/Landesarchiv-Thueringen/borg/releases) on GitHub.
+  - Include the release's section of `CHANGELOG.md` as description.